vineetchoudhary/ha-docker-card/info.md

 - Optional restart button per container for quick recovery
 - Theme-aware styling with configurable running vs not-running colors
 - Works out of the box with Portainer entities or any toggle-friendly domain
+- Optional tap/hold actions on each container row to trigger more-info, URLs, or service calls

 ## Installation